Cross Schedule Conflicts

 The first option would be to delete the overlapping shift that was created, as shown

 above.
-Another way to solve this conflict is through the user's timesheet by deleting their absence which is creating the conflict.
+Another way to solve this conflict is through the user's timesheet by rejecting their time off which is creating the conflict.

 Let's go over how to do this step by step: